 His focus and attention in class were improving, too.
 His mother was thrilled that they did not need to use prescription medication to force his brain to focus while ignoring the fact that his sleep was a problem.
 When our brains get quality rest at night, they naturally have a higher potential for performing well during the day.

-When you are ready for a different level of support, NeurOptimal® neurofeedback may be just what you need.
+When you're ready for a different level of support, NeurOptimal® neurofeedback may be just what you need.
 Contact Beaverton Neurofeedback today to schedule an appointment.
 We can’t wait to help you and your family thrive on your wellness journey.